OUR FRENCH HERITAGE

 There were about 18,000 Acadians living in North America in 1755, the year of the Acadian exile.
-Many of them fled from Acadie before the deportation, going to Prince Edward Island and parts of New Brunswick that were still held by France, or moving to the Quebec or Montreal areas.
+Many of them fled from Acadia before the deportation, going to Prince Edward Island and parts of New Brunswick that were still held by France, or moving to the Quebec or Montreal areas.

 Some others were able to flee into the woods and hide, escaping immediate deportation.
 For example, a group led by Joseph (Beausoleil) Broussard, who would eventually go to Louisiana, hid in the woods for nearly two years before starvation finally forced them to surrender.